-Antonio Muñoz Degrain Spain
+Antonio Muñoz Degrain Biography | Oil Painting Reproductions

 11-18-1840, Valencia, ESP - 10-12-1924, Málaga, ESPBack to Artist IndexView Artists Paintings

 He began by studying architecture, but soon switched to painting and enrolled at the Real Academia de Bellas Artes de San Carlos de Valencia.
-His time there was also short, as he soon moved to Rome and led a Bohemian life, becoming largely an autodidact.
+His time there was also short, as he soon moved to Rome and led a Bohemian life, becoming a self-taught person.
 The rigors of surviving there prompted a return to Spain.

 In 1870, his friend Bernardo Ferrándiz Bádenes obtained a commission for him to decorate the ceiling of the Teatro Cervantes in Málaga.
-Antonio Muñoz Degrain was awarded the Grand Cross of the Order of Charles III in 1878 for his painting of Queen Isabella giving her jewelry to Columbus.
-The following year, he became a Professor at the "Real Academia de Bellas Artes de San Telmo".
+The Grand Cross of the Order of Charles III was awarded to Antonio Muñoz Degrain in 1878 for his oil painting of Queen Isabella giving her jewelry to Columbus.
+In 1893, this painting of Queen Isabella was used on a $1 U.S. postage stamp.
+He became a Professor at the Real Academia de Bellas Artes de San Telmo in 1879.

-Art Movement: Impressionism
+Art Movement: Impressionism.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.